 Magaliesberg from the Magalies River (Sketch by Charles Bell)

 On the Limpopo River (Sketch by Charles Bell)

-The second volume of Smith’s diary picks up the expedition with descriptions of Baralong social life.
-The party travelled through the northern Cape to Mafeking and onto Mosega.
-Subsequently they trekked east and then returned to Cape Town, via Mzilikazi whom they visited for the second time.
-They diary includes extended accounts of wild life as well as the customs of the African peoples they encountered.
+This, the second volume of Smith’s Dairy picks up the expedition travelling from Mafikeng to the Molopo River and further north to Mosega with descriptions of Baralong social life.
+From there they pressed east through the Zeerust Valley to explore the Magaliesberg.
+Along the Magalies River they reached the confluence with the Crocodile River, a point not very far from where Pretoria is today.
+From there they turned east and then north and reached the Tropic of Capricorn on the Limpopo River on 4 September 1835.
+Then they turned back to return to Cape Town via Mzilikazi whom they visited for the second time.
+The diary includes extended accounts of wild life as well as the customs of the African peoples they encountered.

 On several occasions he was sent by governors on missions to visit indigenous tribes beyond the frontier.
 During these missions was able to indulge in his interests of natural history and anthropology.